 5. Bike Racing

 What started off as a competition to test how fast they could go, bike racing grew to become a popular sport for cyclists all around the world.
 As long as you’re not going off in between lanes, bike racing is actually legal when done right.
 Bike racing also eventually became a national sport in the United States with racers that have won the competition such as Arthur Zimmerman.
-Another fun fact about bike racing is that it became an event in the first modern Olympic games held back in 1896 at Athens, Greece.
+Another fun fact about bike racing is that it became an event in the first modern Olympic games held back in 1896 in Athens, Greece.
 In France, the Tour de France was one of the most iconic racing events for being a long-distance race travelling from one city to the other.

 6. Train Surfing

 In Germany around the year of 1990s, the act of riding on the exterior parts of a train emerged, known as train surfing.
 Train surfers will step onto a train and surround the interior and exterior of it while it moves.
-People actually love this so-called “sport” only because they get a free ride on the train and the insane adrenaline rush which comes along with it.
+People actually love this so-called “sport” only because they get a free ride on the train and the insane adrenaline rush that comes along with it.
 Train surfing is not encouraged by train companies and police, who will try to prevent this activity from happening by getting them arrested or impose a fine.
 This is because many teenagers and adults from many countries have lost their lives or have been permanently injured due to being electrocuted or they fell off the train.